 In this episode of the Credo podcast, Matthew Barrett talks with John Frame to analyze his education, career, and writings.
 Barrett and Frame go behind the scenes of Frame’s life to explore his progression from a young theologian to a scholar and professor.

 John Frame serves as J.D.
 Trimble Professor of Systematic Theology and Philosophy Emeritus at Reformed Theological Seminary in Orlando.
-He has received degrees from Belhaven College, Princeton and Yale University, as well as Westminster Theological Seminary.
-Prior to his service at RTS, Frame served for more than 20 years on the faculty of Westminster Seminary.
+He has received degrees from Princeton and Yale University, Westminster Theological Seminary, and Belhaven College.
+Prior to his service at RTS, Dr. Frame served for more than 20 years on the faculty of Westminster Seminary.
 He has published a number of books and articles, including his recent publication, Theology of My Life: A Theological and Apologetic Memoir, A Theology of Lordship, A History of Western Philosophy and Theology, Doctrine of God, Systematic Theology: An Introduction to Christian Belief, and No Other God: A Response to Open Theism.